A. LEGISLATION AND RULES

 - State-owned companies may only execute arbitration agreements with Kazakhstani companies after obtaining consent from the superior state authority.
 Starting from 2019, this consent is irrevocable.

 - Reduced a number of requirements for the content of the arbitration agreement.
-The parties are free to establish aspects of the arbitration agreement themselves, for example, choose ad hoc
+The parties are free to establish aspects of the arbitration agreement themselves, for example, choosing ad hoc arbitration.

 - An arbitration agreement to resolve a dispute under an agreement, the terms of which are determined by one of the parties in forms or other standard forms and could be accepted by the other party only by joining the proposed agreement as a whole (agreement of accession), as well as arbitration agreement relating to disputes arising out of consumer loans, is valid if such an agreement is concluded after the appearance of the grounds for filing a lawsuit.